Once an internal ohmic measurement has been taken on a battery, the next questions are:

 In a series of articles, we will delve into answering these questions and many more related items associated with the measurement.

-This term was created by IEEE so that the industry can use one term because several manufacturers in the 1990s campaigned on a specific term and associated it with their equipment.
+This term was created by IEEE so that the industry can use one term.
+This was the result of several manufacturers in the 1990s campaigning on a specific term and associating it with their equipment.

-In the following series of blogs, I am going to be using the electrical term impedance as this, in my opinion, is the appropriate scientific term to use.
+In the following series I will use the electrical term impedance as this, in my opinion, is the appropriate scientific term to use.

 Why is battery impedance measurement useful?